resource-hub-dev/rhub-api/README.md

 * `VAULT_TYPE=file`
 * `VAULT_PATH` - path to YAML file with secrets, see example in `data/vault.yml`

+Credentials are required to allow Tower Webhook Notifications to be received by the API.
+The path to the credentials in vault must be specified using the variable below.
+Don't forget to add the credentials to vault, see example in `data/vault.yml`

+* `WEBHOOK_VAULT_PATH`

 ## Contributing

 If you want to contribute to our project, you are more then welcome - just check our [contributing guide](.github/CONTRIBUTING.md).